2008 Michigan Wolverines football team: vs Miami (OH)

-at Notre Dame
+At Notre Dame

-Recap: Week 3

-After their win over Miami, the Wolverines flew to South Bend, Indiana to take on the Notre Dame Fighting Irish for their first road game of the season, renewing the longtime rivalry between the 2 teams (see Michigan-Notre Dame rivalry).
+After their win over Miami, the Wolverines flew to South Bend, Indiana to take on the Notre Dame Fighting Irish for their first road game of the season, renewing the longtime rivalry between the two teams.
 In the pouring rain, the Wolverines gave up the ball on 4 fumbles.
 They also threw 2 interceptions.
 The Fighting Irish got the first scores of the game with just under 12 minutes left in the first quarter, when Robert Hughes 2 ran in a touchdown from 2 yards out.
 Less than a minute later, QB Jimmy Clausen completed a 10-yard pass to Duval Kamara that was run in for another TD.
 A few minutes later Jimmy Clausen threw another TD pass, this time a 48 yard long bomb to Golden Tate.
 The Wolverines got on the board late in the first quarter with their own long bomb, a 40-yard TD Steven Threet pass to Sam McGuffie.
 Then with just under 12 minutes to go in the second quarter, the Wolverines got on the board again with a 23-yard K.C.
 Lopata field goal.
 A few minutes later, the Fighting Irish's Robert Hughes ran in a touchdown from 1 yard out.
 Then with just under 6 minutes in the half, the Wolverines struck back when Kevin Grady ran in a touchdown from 7 yards out.
 With that the teams went into their locker rooms to dry out temporarily.

 Both teams went scoreless in the third quarter.
 But the Fighting Irish capped off their scoring when the Wolverines fumbled the ball and Brian Smith picked it up and ran it back 35 yards for a touchdown.